tidb-incubator/TiBigData/mapreduce/README.md

 ### create table and insert record

-you could use mysql client to create table and insert record:
+you could use mysql client to create the table and insert the record:

 ```sql
 CREATE TABLE IF NOT EXISTS test.test_table